Muemmelmoehre/mmsec.io/_posts/2020-07-31-web-series-insecure-deserialization.md

 Usually, no checks or controls happen during deserialization.
 Therefore, any data that we introduce into the byte stream will be deserialized - meaning that we can inject whatever data or code we please.

 ### HOW
-* __Modify the byte stream directly.__ Usually, we first need to url-decode and base64-decode the byte stream to make the underlying structure visible.
+* __Modify the byte stream directly.__ Usually, we first need to url decode and base64 decode the byte stream to make the underlying structure visible.
 After modifying the structure, we need to re-encode it to get back a valid byte stream (format must be valid, corrupted data doesn't get deserialized).
 * __Create a valid data structure, modify it to our liking and serialize it ourselves.__ Scripting this procedure in the target's programming language will most likely come in handy.